 Donating can take on many forms.
 Most people think of donations as monetary; but did you know that your talents are a way to help those in need?

 The Tuesday perishable food program receives donations of food from Wegmans (Holt Rd and Eastway), Ridge Donut, Hegedorns, BJs, Panera Bread, and Schutts.
-Volunteers pick up the food and additional volunteers oversee the distribution every Tuesday evening at 7 PM We welcome anyone who has the time to join us.
+Volunteers pick up the food and additional volunteers oversee the distribution every Tuesday evening at 7 PM.
 Over 2000 volunteer hours are given by kids, families, individuals, scouts, and teams each year.
 We also have volunteers to sort food and to pack holiday baskets and a corp of volunteers at Christmas to coordinate and wrap presents for children.

 Each September, the Chest conducts a fund drive to raise monies to help our neighbors in need.
 YOUR past donations have helped to purchase medicines, replace a hot water heater, repair a car to continue in a job, feed a family when the cupboard is bare.
 In addition, YOUR donations have helped the SEPTA scholarship funds, summer camp scholarships, Senior Citizen Groups and other community groups.

 Look for the information packet to arrive at your home or business in the Greater Webster Community (14580) in mid-September.